jina-ai/jina/docs/datatype/image/text2image.md

 ### **CLIPImageEncoder**
 This encoder encodes an image into embeddings using the CLIP model.
-We want an Executor that loads the CLIP model and encodes it during the index Flow.
+We want an Executor that loads the CLIP model and encodes images during the index Flow.

 Our Executor should:
 * Support both **GPU** and **CPU**: That's why we will provision the `device` parameter and use it when encoding.